Despite my best efforts as an introvert, I sometimes find myself at a thing wearing pants and, yes, talking to people.

-Having to go out and socialize seems to be an inevitable fact of life.
-As an introvert, I try, at all costs, to avoid going to things that require me to put on pants and talk to people.
+Having to go out and socialize is an inevitable fact of life — even though, as an introvert, I try at all costs to avoid going to things that require me to put on pants and talk to people.

-Despite my best efforts, however, I sometimes find myself at a thing wearing pants and, yes, talking to people.
-We all have to attend these events from time to time for a job, partner, or child.
-Receptions, galas, and school plays are an unavoidable fact of life.
+So, despite my best efforts, I sometimes find myself at a thing wearing pants and, yes, talking to people.
+We all have to attend these events from time to time for our job, the happiness of our spouse, or our child.
+Receptions, weddings, and school plays are an unavoidable fact of life.

-Being prepared is the key to navigating social events with more comfort and less stress.
+As an introvert, being prepared is the key to navigating social events with more comfort and less stress.
 I have a mental toolbox where I keep my coping strategies.
-Like most toolboxes, it has some well-used tools, some never-tried tools, and some “I might need that someday” tools.
-Before an event, I choose a few coping methods from my mental toolbox.
+Like most toolboxes, it has some well-used tools, some never-tried tools, and some “I might need that some day” tools.
+Before an event, I mentally review a few coping methods from my toolbox.

 Here are the seven tools that I most frequently use.

 How to Cope When You Have to Socialize

 1. Avoid awkward moments by volunteering to help out.

 If possible, contact the host of the event and offer to help out in some way.
 Most of my stress about going to a party or gathering revolves around my discomfort with awkwardly standing around.
 I think it’s that whole “introverts dislike chitchat” thing.
 Since deeper conversation is difficult in the social event environment, I tend to stand around a lot wondering how not to look stupid.

 I stumbled onto this coping tool when a panicked hostess begged me to keep the buffet trays full during a party.
 Suddenly, I had a reason to talk to people, not to talk to people, and to walk away from people.
 Perfect.

 2. Decide in advance how long you will stay (and communicate your timeline to anyone attending with you).